-Finding a mountain bike for under £500 can seem like a bit of a minefield, but fortunately you’re in the right place.
+This is a list of the best mountain bikes for under £500 according to the findings of our expert testers.
+The world of budget mountain bikes can seem like a bit of a minefield, but fortunately, you’re in the right place.

 It’s totally possible to get something that’s up to the task of proper off-road riding without breaking the bank, but there’s a big difference between how durable and enjoyable the best budget mountain bikes are compared to the not-so-great.

-Halfords’ Voodoo bikes have always been market leaders in the sub £600 price bracket.
-The 2018 edition of the legendary Hoodoo will leave competitors cursing as the frame features, handling and overall kit level of the bike put it back into pole position.
+Halfords’ Voodoo bikes have always been market leaders in the sub-£600 price bracket.
+The 2018 edition of the legendary Hoodoo will leave competitors cursing with the frame features, handling and overall kit level of the bike putting it back into pole position.

 The 1×10 Shimano/FSA drivetrain is superb out of the box and the frameset is built around stealth dropper routing.